There's really no sugarcoating it.

 3. In writing, via a post-it note or otherwise

 On a now-famous episode of Sex and the City, Carrie finds herself being dumped by Berger, her boyfriend of several weeks, via a post-it note.
 Now, we understand that in many situations, it's easier to put things in writing than to say them out loud.

 But when it comes to dumping, it's just not fair to go this route.
 In the end, you do more than take yourself out of the relationship — you take away something else that's just as bad: the other person's right to express the hurt and anger they might feel toward you for breaking their heart.

 4. Having someone else do it for you

-4. Having Someone Else Do It For You.
-On the same episode of Sex and the City (yes, there was much wisdom to be gleaned from this one), Miranda (Cynthia Nixon) shares a story of how one of her exes broke up with her in a manner rarely seen outside of sixth-grade classrooms: through someone else.
-As Miranda explains it: "I once was broken up with by a guy's doorman.
+On the same episode of Sex and the City, Miranda shares a story of how one of her exes broke up with her in a manner rarely seen outside of sixth-grade classrooms: through someone else.
+As Miranda explains it, "I once was broken up with by a guy's doorman.
 'I'm sorry Ms. Hobbs, Jonathan won't be coming down.
 Ever.'"
 Seriously, unless you're in grade school, deliver the news yourself.

 A boy we know explained why this tactic is so popular amongst male daters.
 "Because it's easy.
 You just stop calling or answering the phone and your problem is solved."

 We don't have to explain to you why this is stupid or why even a post-it note is a more sensitive way to cut things off.
 You already know.
 Dumping may be lousy, but it beats disappearing any day of the week.